-- Forage utilization requirements of riparian areas being managed separate from the entire grazing allotment; and - 2.The concept that all existing roads along streams be given grandfather rights approval.
+- Forage utilization requirements of riparian areas being managed separate from the entire grazing allotment; and The concept that all existing roads along streams - 2.The concept that all existing roads along streams be given grandfather rights approval.

 58. State and County Noxious Weed Control We support: